hfhbd/kfx/xsd-model/README.md

-# Module wsdl-model
+# Module xsd-model

-This module contains the data model to read a wsdl file.
+This module contains the data model to read a XSD file.